Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 I am an attorney licensed in Washington State and Alaska.
 My practice is devoted to consumer protection.

-I take many cases on contingency where there’s a statute that helps the consumer that could cover my fees.
+I take cases on contingency where there’s a statute that helps the consumer that could cover my fees.
 I cannot quote a fee without speaking to a potential client first.

-I think maybe what's going on is criminal...what should I do?
+I am being pressured by a coaching program to lie on credit applications, work for free, engage in sexual activity, etc. I think maybe what's going on is criminal...what should I do?

 Call 911 and get to safety.